 What is Bitcoin Mining?

 Mining is one of the two primary components that underpin the system of Bitcoin’s blockchain.
-In a more straightforward explanation, it can be seen as the process of building the entire blockchain system by creating new blocks and connecting them to existing blocks.
-Another component is the nodes that record all transaction data and act as a verification system for the latest transactions made by someone on the Bitcoin blockchain.
+It can be seen as the process of building the entire blockchain system by creating new blocks and connecting them to existing blocks.
+Another component is the nodes that record all transaction data and act as a verification system.
+For the latest transactions made by someone on the Bitcoin blockchain.

 What Are the Activities of Miners?